Kragerup: Early history

-Friis family
+Friis family, c.
+1590s1656

-After Lunge's death, Kragerup was passed on to his grandson, whose widow brought it into her second marriage with Jørgen Friis of Knastrup.
+Elisabeth Ylfeldt (née Galde) brought Kragerup into her second marriage with Jørgen Friis til Knastrup.
 Friis' son from a previous marriage, Christen Friis (1581–1639), inherited Kragerup in 1610.
 He served in the Kalmar War in 1611-1613 and was appointed Chancellor in 1616.
-He constructed a new, three-winged main building in 1627 and also extended the estate through the acquisition of more tenant farms in the surrounding villages.
+In 1621, he constructed a new main building, in a new location.
+It was a three-winged building situated on an isle in a lake just northwest of the village.
+Ge also increased the size of the estate by buying up farsm in the surrounding villages.
+In 1627, Kragerup was awarded the status of a birk.